DaisyIpatzi/daisyipatzi.github.io/_posts/2022-09-30-induction_assignment.md

 ![](/images/demo/data_science.jpg)

-## Importance of a Postgraduate degree in the Computer Science Field (Data Science)
+## Importance of a Postgraduate Degree in the Computer Science Field (Data Science)

 More than 17 years ago, when I was starting my undergraduate studies in Mexico, I would never have imagined the revolution of the digital age.
 The digital age brought with it a massive explosion of data coupled with new technologies and products developed with Artificial Intelligence and Big Data.